Degenerative Disc Disease: Causes, Symptoms & Treatment Options

 Overview: WJ-MSCs are derived from the gelatinous substance within the umbilical cord and have shown potential in regenerating degenerated discs.

-Evidence: Studies suggest that WJ-MSC transplantation can maintain disc height and promote matrix formation, indicating their value in treating DDD.
-[Study Link]
+Evidence: Animal studies suggest that WJ-MSC transplantation can maintain disc height and promote matrix formation, indicating their value in treating DDD.
+[Study 1 Link] [Study 2 Link]

 Comparison Summary